Isle of Wight Guru

 Digging holes in the sand and jumping over 6 inch waves will no longer cut it I'm afraid.
 You're going to need to find something a bit more exciting for your teenager.

-• Tackt Isle in St Helen's (East Wight near Ryde) offers Dinghy Sailing, Kayaking, Land Yachting, Paddleboarding, Windsurfing and even Standup Paddleboard Yoga.
+• Tackt Isle in St Helen's (East Wight near Ryde) offers dinghy sailing, kayaking, paddleboarding and windsurfing.
 They also hire out things like fishing equipment, kites and the like.
 Costs vary from free things like geocaching through to kayaking at about £10 - £30 or private lessons in sailing and windsurfing which are more like £50.
+Tackt Isle won a silver award in the 'Activity Provider' category at the Red Funnel Isle of Wight Awards 2023.

-• Wight Water Adventure Watersports is halfway between Sandown and Shanklin on Dunroamin Beach and rents out things like Standup Paddleboards, Surfboards, Windsurfers and Kayaks.
-Rental tends to cost between £10 and £20 an hour.
-Lessons are most expensive at about £25-£40 an hour.
-Last time I went there was a café there so you can have lunch whilst the children charge around the beach.
+• Wight Water Adventure Watersports is halfway between Sandown and Shanklin on Dunroamin Beach and rents out things like standup paddleboards, surfboards, windsurfers and kayaks.
+Rental costs about £10 to £20 an hour.
+Lessons are more expensive at about £25-£40 an hour.
+There's also a café there so you can have lunch whilst the children charge around the beach.

-• UKSA offer watersports taster days which are for 7-15 year olds.
-A full day was £45 when I checked (2021).
+• UKSA offer watersports taster days for 8-15 year olds.
+Prices aren't listed, but a couple of years ago, a full day was £45.

 iSurf surfboards in Sandown